Everything is due Sunday, June 26 at 11:59 pm on Canvas.

-Every week, you will be required to submit a summary post by the weekly deadline (generally due on Sundays at midnight).
-These posts should include links to or embedded media from all the work you have done for the week: storytelling assignments, daily creates, reflections etc. In addition, you should use this post to reflect upon your activity of the week:
+For every assignment, you will be required to submit a summary post by the assignment deadline.
+These posts should include links to or embedded media from all the work you have done for the assignment period: storytelling assignments, daily creates, reflections, etc. In addition, you should use this post to reflect upon your activity of the assignment period:

 - What gave you trouble?
 What did you enjoy most?
 What did you learn?

 - What would you do differently?
 What questions do you have?

 - What are some of the larger issues surrounding your work?
 Cultural/Societal implications?

 These assignment summaries are what we will use to find all of your assignment work as we determine your grade for that assignment period.
 In addition, they are an opportunity for you to tell us how you feel you are doing and what’s giving you trouble, overall, in the course.
 If you forget to include something in a summary post, we may not realize you’ve completed it.
 If you fail to submit an assignment summary, you will get no grade for that assignment period!

 In this assignment period, you should write minimally about the following.
 By the way, proper English and good writing are required!

 - A link to a reflection about all the material you viewed/read about visuals of storytelling.
 (1 BLOG POST)